tsirysndr/otelview/README.md

 ## Screenshots

-**Traces** — search with a latency scatter plot, then drill into the waterfall:
+**Traces** — search by attributes, TraceQL or Lucene with a latency scatter plot, then drill into the waterfall:

 ![traces](.github/assets/traces.png)

-**Logs** — live tail with KQL search, fields sidebar and trace correlation:
+**Logs** — live tail with KQL or Lucene search, fields sidebar and trace correlation:

 ![logs](.github/assets/logs.png)